Ghizer District (1974–2019): Rivers

 The main river in the district is the Ghizer River, which is formed from the Gupis and Ishkoman Rivers; both meet at Hatoon valley with Hayim as the point of confluence.
 The other tributaries include the Qurumbar River, Phakora River, Hayal River, Singul River and Yasin River, Phander river tributary which also joins the mainstream at different points.
-The biggest nala in the region is singal nala in the terms of area, which connects the punial valley to the Diamer district.
+The biggest nala in the region is singal nala in terms of area, which connects the Punial valley to the Diamer district.